nik-rev/helix-golf/README.md

 ### Generate Demos

-The demos for each example are generated and tested by running the following command, which requires [installing VHS](https://github.com/charmbracelet/vhs?tab=readme-ov-file#installation):
+The demos for each example are generated and tested by running the following command:

 ```sh
 cargo generate-demos